Please stop telling us to stop travelling just because we’re getting married.

 I was at a baby shower recently.
-When I was asked to tell some of the guests about my job, I mentioned this travel blog that I have on the side and thus, how often I travel.
+When I was asked to tell some of the guests about my job, I mentioned this travel blog that I have on the side and thus, how often Scott and I travel.
 The looks I got were incredible.

 They looked at my left hand and exclaimed: “But you’re engaged!”
 Apparently it’s difficult to understand that someone who is engaged to be married also likes to travel in their spare time.